What to Expect from your new iHEAR device

 Dealing with whistling (feedback)

-Adjusting your device
+Adjusting the hearing device

 Tips to speed up the adaptation process